pivotal/docs-tap/application-accelerator/creating-accelerators/creating-accelerators.hbs.md

 1. An option named `javaVersion` with three choices `Java 8`, `Java 11`, and `Java 17`
 2. Three `ReplaceText` transforms:
-    - If the accelerator has a `pom.xml` file then what is specified for `<java.version>` is replaced with the chosen version.
+    - If the accelerator has a `pom.xml` file, then what is specified for `<java.version>` is replaced with the chosen version.
-    - If the accelerator has a `build.gradle` file then what is specified for `sourceCompatibility` is replaced with the chosen version.
+    - If the accelerator has a `build.gradle` file, then what is specified for `sourceCompatibility` is replaced with the chosen version.
-    - If the accelerator has a `config/workload.yaml` file and the user selected "Java 17" then a build environment entry of BP_JVM_VERSION is inserted into the `spec:` section.
+    - If the accelerator has a `config/workload.yaml` file, and the user selected "Java 17" then a build environment entry of BP_JVM_VERSION is inserted into the `spec:` section.

 ## <a id="deploy-accelerator-frags"></a>Deploying accelerator fragments

-To deploy new fragments to the accelerator system you can use the new `tanzu accelerator fragment create` CLI command or you can apply a custom resource manifest file with either `kubectl apply` or the `tanzu accelerator apply` commands.
+To deploy new fragments to the accelerator system, use the new `tanzu accelerator fragment create` CLI command or apply a custom resource manifest file with either `kubectl apply` or the `tanzu accelerator apply` commands.

 The resource manifest for the `java-version` fragment looks like this: